 Intrathecal (IT) chemotherapy: Medicine is injected into the cerebrospinal fluid (CSF), which is found in the area surrounding the spinal cord and the brain.

 Topical chemotherapy: You can take some types of chemotherapy in a cream you put on your skin.
-Also you get your medication at the pharmacy and take it at home.
+Also, you get your medication at the pharmacy and take it at home.

 Risks and Side Effects of Chemotherapy

 Chemotherapy affects all cells that grow and divide quickly in the body.
 This includes cancer cells and normal cells, such as the new blood cells in the bone marrow or the cells in the mouth, stomach, skin, hair and reproductive organs.
 When chemotherapy damages normal cells, this causes side effects.
-Each drug has varied side effects, and not every drug causes all side effect.
+Each drug has varied side effects, and not every drug causes all side effects.

 Common risks of chemotherapy drugs include;